Watch Netflix's 'Selling Sunset' Season 2 With Us

 But the main event is clearly the highly anticipated showdown between Chrishell and Christine, who interrupts Chrishell's conversation with what is essentially a Bachelor-style "can I steal you for a sec" so the two can finally talk face to face.

 This clearly staged convo includes Chrishell very rationally telling Christine that she wants to associate with her as little as possible, considering Christine continues to do a lot of hurtful things to her.
 And she has receipts, like when Christine told the other women not to like Chrishell's instagram posts, or when she had a cocktail called "Chrishell's Two Faced Tonic" at a party Chrishell wasn't invited to.
 Christine's response is that Chrishell didn't invite her to a party, but Chrishell points out that it was on the same night as Christine's, and that she didn't make fun of her on the drink menu.
-Then, on top of it all, Christine can't even remember why she sent Chrishell flowers, and she does apologize before her fiance Christian comes over to introduce himself.
-(She is wearing her trademark red lip, and it's a gorgeous matte color this time.)
+Then, on top of it all, Christine can't even remember why she sent Chrishell flowers, and she does apologising her trademark red lip, and it's a gorgeous matte colour this time.)

 Advertisement